The main sources are the Swiss Civil Code and the Swiss Code of Obligations.

 Building permits must usually be obtained from the municipal authority where the project is located.
 The local authority co-ordinates with the cantonal authorities and further bodies involved in the granting of the building permit.
 Buildings located in non-construction zones require a cantonal building permit.

-The following legislations apply: the Federal Act on Spatial Planning (Raumplanungsgesetz, or RPG); cantonal planning and construction laws (Planungs- und Baugesetz), and the municipal zoning and construction laws (Bau- und Zonenordnungen).
-In addition, various other federal and cantonal laws apply, such as the Environmental Protection Act (Umweltschutzgesetz), the Noise Control Act (Lärmschutzverordnung), the Clean Air Act (Luftreinhalteverordnung), the Water Protection Law (Gewässerschutzgesetz) and the Energy Law (Energiegesetz).
+Various other federal and cantonal laws also apply, such as the Environmental Protection Act (Umweltschutzgesetz), the Noise Control Act (Lärmschutzverordnung), the Clean Air Act (Luftreinhalteverordnung), the Water Protection Law (Gewässerschutzgesetz), the Energy Law (Energiegesetz), etc.

 The building permit application must be filed with the competent authority (typically the municipal authority), which will publish it if all formal requirements are met.
-The building permit must be granted if the project is in accordance with all applicable regulations.
+The building permit must be granted if the project complies with all applicable regulations.

 Third parties that are affected by the project (eg, neighbours) and organisations entitled to appeal may object.

-Formal agreements with the authorities are only permitted within a given legal framework (eg, infrastructural requirements).
-However, informal, not-binding negotiations with the authorities often take place before the building permit application is filed.
+Formal agreements with the authorities are not permitted, with the exception of certain aspects of the project (eg, infrastructural requirements).
+However, informal, non-binding negotiations with the authorities often take place before the building permit application is filed.

-The competent authority must monitor the realisation of the project.
-Moreover, the completed project is subject to formal acceptance proceedings.
-Violations of the permit are subject to sanctions and the removal of illegal structures may be ordered.
+The competent authority must monitor the realisation of the project, and the completed project is subject to formal acceptance proceedings.
+Violations of the permit are subject to sanctions, and the removal of illegal structures may be ordered.

-Depending on the corporate structure of the buyer, including the ultimate beneficial owner or sponsor, newly established Swiss or foreign SPVs are used.
+Depending on the corporate structure of the buyer, including the ultimate beneficial owner or sponsor, newly established Swiss or foreign special purpose vehicles (SPVs) are used by investors to hold real estate assets.
 Foreign SPVs are primarily domiciled in countries that have entered into double taxation treaties with Switzerland, to avoid withholding tax and ease an exit by share deals.
 Foreign SPVs domiciled in offshore jurisdictions are also used.
 Real estate investment funds also commonly invest in Swiss real estate.

 A company with limited liability may be established by natural persons or legal entities.
-It requires a declaration in front of a public notary that the founder(s) is/are forming such company, lay down the articles of association therein and appoint the governing bodies.
-The company is entered in the commercial register of the place at which it has its seat and acquires legal personality once it has been registered in the Commercial Registry.
+This requires a declaration in front of a public notary that the founder(s) is (are) forming such company, laying down the articles of association therein and appointing the governing bodies.
+The company is entered in the commercial register of the place in which it has its seat, and acquires legal personality once it has been registered in the Commercial Registry.

-The most commonly used investment vehicle, a company limited by shares, must have a minimum share capital of CHF100,000, of which at least CHF50,000 must be paid up.
+The most commonly used investment vehicle, the company limited by shares, must have a minimum share capital of CHF100,000, of which at least CHF50,000 must be paid in.
 Its little sister, the so-called partnership limited by shares, must have a minimum share capital of CHF20,000.
-For investment fund vehicles, the capital requirements are generally higher.
+For investment funds vehicles, the capital requirements are generally higher.

-The governance requirements differ between investment vehicles requiring an approval of Switzerland’s Financial Market Supervisory Authority (FINMA) and investment vehicles not requiring any public approval.
+The governance requirements differ between investment vehicles that require approval from Switzerland’s Financial Market Supervisory Authority F(INMA) and investment vehicles that do not require any public approval.
 For the latter, general corporate governance rules apply.
-Authorisation for investment vehicles requiring FINMA approval is granted if, among others:
+Authorisation for investment vehicles requiring FINMA approval are granted if the following requirements are met, amongst others:

-The cost varies strongly depending on whether it is a regulated or non-regulated investment vehicle and depending on the real estate assets and structure of the vehicle.
+This varies strongly depending on whether it is a regulated or non-regulated investment vehicle, and depending on the real estate assets and structure of the vehicle.

-There are not different types of commercial leases.
+There are no different types of commercial leases.

-Swiss tenancy law provides various mandatory provisions (typically in favour of the tenants).
+Swiss tenancy law contains various mandatory provisions (typically in favour of the tenants).

-Typically, the lease term is not below five years (due to the requirement of a minimum term of five years if the rent shall be subject to indexation).
-Frequently, the parties agree on options of the tenant to extend the lease.
+Typically, the lease term is not below five years (due to the requirement of a minimum term of five years for the rent to be subject to indexation).
+Frequently, the parties agree on the tenant's options to extend the lease.
 Lease terms may also be concluded for an indefinite period.

 With the exception of minor repair works, all maintenance and repair costs must be borne by the landlord.
-Double-net and triple-net structures are valid subject to certain conditions (eg, the tenant must confirm that the transfer of maintenance and repair obligations to the tenant has been sufficiently reflected in the calculation of the rent).
+Double-net and triple-net structures are valid, subject to certain conditions (eg, the tenant must confirm that the transfer of maintenance and repair obligations to them has been sufficiently reflected in the calculation of the rent).

 Typically, rent is paid in advance, either monthly or quarterly.

-The parties may agree on certain adaptations subject to changes of the interest rate level or, for leases with a minimum term of five years, the Swiss Consumer Price Index (so-called indexed rent).
+The parties may agree on certain adaptations, subject to changes of the interest rate level and, alternatively for leases with a minimum term of five years, of the Swiss Consumer Price Index (so-called "indexed rent").

-Further, the parties may also agree on staggered rents (however, not in combination with indexed rents for the same period) and special types such as turnover rents.
+The parties may also agree on staggered rents (although not in combination with indexed rents for the same period) and special types, such as turnover rents.

-If the landlord makes value-adding investments in the leased premises, it has the right to increase the rent unilaterally subject to certain statutory regulations.
+If the landlord makes value-adding investments in the leased premises, it has the right to unilaterally increase the rent, subject to certain statutory regulations.

-Typically, Swiss tenancy law provides the framework for calculation of such rent increases.
+Typically, Swiss tenancy law provides the framework for the calculation of any rent increases.

-Pursuant to Article 21 paragraph 2 No 21 of the Swiss VAT Law, the rent of real estate is not subject to VAT (with certain exceptions).
-However, for commercial leases, the landlord may opt for VAT taxation of the rent.
+Basically, pursuant to Art.
+21 para.
+2 no. 21 of the Swiss VAT Law, real estate rent is not subject to VAT (with certain exceptions).
+However, for commercial leases, the landlord may opt for the VAT taxation of the rent.